robertwidfen/emoji-kbd/README.md

 # Customization

+`~/.config/emoji-kbd/emoji-kbd.toml` for settings and `~/.config/emoji-kbd/recent.txt` for recent list.
+`~/.cache/emoji-kbd` contains the emoji databases and `~/.local/state/emoji-kbd` the log files.

-Change the code 😉 or wait until it is added.
+For everything change the code 😉 or wait until it is added.

+When the environment variable `EMOJI_KBD_DEV` is set to a value the config file is taken from `res/emoji-kbd.toml` and all other files go to `.local` in the source tree.

 # Alternatives